samlown/restfulness/README.md

 #### I18n in Resources

-Restfulness uses the [http_accept_language](https://github.com/iain/http_accept_language) gem to automatically handle the `Accept-Language` header coming in from a client.
+Restfulness uses the [http_accept_language](https://github.com/iain/http_accept_language) gem to automatically handle the `Accept-Language` header received from a client.
 After trying to make a match between the available locales, it will automatically set the `I18n.locale`.
 You can access the http_accept_language parser via the `request.http_accept_language` method.

 For most APIs this should work great, especially for mobile applications where this header is automatically set by the phone.
 There may however be situations where you need a bit more control.
 If a user has a preferred language setting for example.

-Resources contain two protected methods that can be overwritten if you need more precise control.
+Resources contain two protected methods that can be overwritten.
 This is what they look like in the Restfulness code:

 ```ruby
 protected